Chronology of discoveries of water on Mars: Curiosity

-In 2012, the NASA's rover Curiosity discovered solid evidence for an ancient streambed that used to flow through the rocks.
-The rover discovered conglomerates, which are rocks made up of sand and gravel.
-After studying pictures of these rocks, scientists concluded that shape and size of the pebbles that make up the conglomerates signify that they were eroded by water, perhaps several billion years ago.
-Satellites used to capture evidence of existing channels, which could indicate running water, but did not prove it.
-This was the first solid major evidence that support these satellite images.
+In 2012, NASA's rover Curiosity discovered solid evidence of an ancient streambed that used to flow through the rocks.
+The rover discovered conglomerates; the shape and size of the pebbles that make up the conglomerates signify that they were eroded by water, perhaps several billion years ago.
+Satellites used to capture evidence of existing channels, which could indicate running water.
+This was the first solid major evidence that supported these satellite images.

 Curiosity carries a meteorological station called REMS (Rover Environmental Monitoring Station).
-With data from REMS, scientists could in 2015 prove that there are conditions for presence of liquid water on Mars.
-According to the conclusions, salts in the ground surface on Mars can absorb water vapor from the environment.
+Data from REMS showed that there are conditions for the presence of liquid water on Mars; salts in the ground can absorb water vapor from the environment.

-The research was presented in Nature Geoscience with Javier Martín-Torres, Professor of Atmospheric Science at Luleå University of Technology as lead author.
+MAVEN

+NASA's MAVEN (Mars Atmosphere and Volatile Evolution) spacecraft, which entered orbit in September 2014, was the first mission dedicated to studying Mars's upper atmosphere and its interaction with the solar wind.
+Its primary contribution to the Mars water research is quantifying how Mars lost its water to space over geological time.
+MAVEN measurements showed that hydrogen escape from the upper atmosphere produced when solar ultraviolet light breaks apart water molecules varies by a factor of ten over a Martian year, peaking when the planet is closest to the Sun, and water vapour is lofted rapidly to high altitudes.
+By measuring the ratio of deuterium to hydrogen (D/H) — which increases as lighter hydrogen preferentially escapes — MAVEN data confirmed that Mars has lost a substantial fraction of its early water inventory to space, consistent with the planet once having had enough water to sustain surface lakes or a shallow ocean.
+MAVEN also demonstrated that global dust storms dramatically accelerate water loss by injecting water vapour directly into the upper atmosphere, bypassing the usual slow diffusion process.